 Of course, there are more and more garden plants that are mainly grown for their foliage, With the flowers removed, these plants will not offend anyone.

-Good choices for a garden visited by allergy sufferers include:
+Good choices for a garden visited by allergy sufferers include the following.

 01 of 25

 Azaleas are dependent on insects for pollination.
 They rarely release it to the wind.
 Although they are not allergens, all parts of azalea plants are poisonous to humans, and that includes their pollen.
-It wouldn't be wise to sniff and azalea bloom too closely.
+It wouldn't be wise to sniff, an azalea bloom too closely.

 02 of 25